 Some brush off hot flashes and chills as no big deal, just a warm feeling then a slight chill — nothing the crack of a window and a cardigan can’t handle.
-Others respond with an “OMG!” scream that their hot flashes come from the burning depths of hell, followed by an immediate arctic freeze.
-One minute they’re stripping off clothes, the next they’re pulling on sweaters and a scarf.
-Some are OK during the day but are constantly kicking off the comforter then piling on blankets as their temperature soars and dips during the night.
+Others respond with an “OMG!” reaction, feeling like their hot flashes come from the burning depths of hell, followed by an immediate arctic freeze.

 Subscribe today for free to receive our weekly update and never miss an article.